 How to be a Healthy Student in Newcastle

 University is a moment that marks a shift from adolescence to adulthood.
-For many, it is their first time living away from home, fending for themselves and managing their own social and academic calendars.
-And, for our pathway students in particular, it is an opportunity to come to the UK, fulfil their potential and realise their dreams.
+For many, it is their first time living away from home, fending for themselves, and managing their own social and academic calendars.
+And, for our pathway students, in particular, it is an opportunity to come to the UK, fulfill their potential and realise their dreams.

 For students to maintain their physical and emotional well-being, it’s important that they learn to balance all the various demands of student life.
 Here are our top tips for a healthy (and happy) week.

 Day 1 – “Start as you mean to go on”

 The phrase “Start as you mean to go on” is particularly fitting in higher education.
 Beginning with a focused day will help put you in good mood for the rest of the week.
 Have a healthy (and cost-effective) breakfast of Weetabix and banana and treat yourself to a coffee on campus to lift your spirits.

 The nearby Eldon Garden Shopping Centre has many food shops for you to stock up on healthy foods with a Tesco Express at 27 Percy Street.
 For great Asian food there is HiYoU Supermarket at 108 Newgate St, just 4 minutes walk away.
 The ideal place to get some vegetable stir-fry ingredients.